-In 1939, Stephen Dunn was born in New York City.
+Stephen Dunn was born on June 24, 1939 in Forest Hills, Queens.
+He graduated from Forest Hills High School in 1957.
 He earned a BA in history and English from Hofstra University, attended the New School Writing Workshops, and finished his MA in creative writing at Syracuse University.
-Dunn has worked as a professional basketball player, an advertising copywriter, and an editor, as well as a professor of creative writing.

 About Dunn’s work, the poet Billy Collins has written: “The art lies in hiding the art, Horace tells us, and Stephen Dunn has proven himself a master of concealment.
 His honesty would not be so forceful were it not for his discrete formality; his poems would not be so strikingly naked were they not so carefully dressed.”